oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 **Uninstall the add-in**

-If you have installed Oracle Autonomous AI Database for Excel for Windows using the Microsoft AppSource, you can uninstall it as follows:
+If you have installed Oracle Autonomous Database for Excel for Windows using the Microsoft AppSource, you can uninstall it as follows:

 1. Click the **Add-ins** icon from the **Home** menu.